 Mixing the piano properly might be a challenging task.
 A good tone for the piano is very important for the song.
 Especially, if it’s the main instrument.

 Whether you record real or virtual piano, the approach is almost exactly the same.
-Real piano requires additional techniques such as mic position, room, etc. A virtual piano is more convenient.
+Real piano requires additional techniques such as mic position, and type of room while a virtual piano is more convenient.

 In this post, you will learn what it takes to mix piano.
 How and where it should be in the whole mix, how to use EQ and compressor correctly, and other helpful tips.